oVirt/ovirt-site/source/develop/release-management/features/network/allowExplicitDnsConfiguration.html.md

 data will be passed to VDSM during SetupNetworks command and default values from resolv.conf will be used.
 If either of them is used, it will be passed to VDSM overriding configuration from resolv.conf.
-For example we can set DNS configuration in Network related to certain DC (or later to certain Cluster) and this configuration will override configuration in resolv.conf.
+For example we can set DNS configuration in a Network related to certain DC (or later to certain Cluster) and this configuration will override configuration in resolv.conf.
 If we now setup configuration in NetworkAttachment, attaching ManagementNetwork of given DataCenter (or